CloudLabs-Samples/EduLabs/AWS/alertlogic/lab.md

 3. Deployment of AWS resources using CloudFormation template (CFT)
 4. Role assignment to protect the AWS deployment that is an AWS cross-account role to allow Alert Logic access to your AWS account

+NOTE: The Pre-requisites will be preprovisioned with the CloudLabs lab environment

 ## Tasks Included

 * **01 - Login to AWS console**